Vision & Mission

 Memorandum of Understanding

 The initial idea of the ASP cooperation was created during a meeting in Winnipeg in June 2011.
 A Memorandum of Understanding was singed at a meeting in Nuuk on June 8th 2012 between the Aarhus University, Greenland Institue of Natural Resources and the University of Manitoba.
-In 2016-17 the Alfred Wegener Institute also became a partner of ASP
+In 2016-17 the Alfred Wegener Institute also became a partner of ASP.
+In 2019 a Memorandum of Understanding was signed between ASP and Fisheries and Oceans Canada (DFO).

 7 QUESTIONS GUIDING ASP RESEARCH